csessig86/intro-to-d3-nicar-19/01-intro-to-js/readme.md

 ```

 ### 10. Combining it all: variables, functions and for loops
-* We can also combine all of this and create a for loop to call a function every time it loops through:
+* We can also combine all of this and create a for loop that calls a function every time it loops through:
 ```javascript
 var number = 50;